DavideLaManna/Covariance-Estimation-for-Matrix-variate-Data/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # Covariance Estimation for Matrix-variate Data
-Project results are reproducible through the "function" folder
+Project results are reproducible through the "functions" folder

 ## Dataset
 The dataset, after our preprocessing, is freely available at the link: